Girija Oak: Public image

+In 2026, Oak gained widespread attention on social media, where a video of her in a blue saree went viral, leading to her being called the "internet's latest crush" and "India's Sydney Sweeney".
+Oak, however, felt overwhelmed and uncomfortable, criticising internet users for circulating AI generated morphed images of her, which sexualized and objectified her, and sending her distasteful text messages, further advising them to consider the negative impact of the images.

 Personal life

 Oak is the daughter of Marathi actor Girish Oak.
 She completed her degree in biotechnology from Thakur College of Science and Commerce Kandivali East, Mumbai.
 She joined a theatre workshop and started acting in advertisements.

 Oak is married to Suhrud Godbole.
 She is the daughter-in-law of Marathi film actor, dialogue writer and film producer Shrirang Godbole.